-I managed to make Tyoma’s appointment with TF in attendance.
-We were stuck watching a video on immunizations and I had to ask the nurse to skip it so we could make my 2:00 appointment with Gretta.
-It was a bit of a last minute circus, since tyoma was fussy/crying after his shots and TF wanted to take him straight home and I needed to go straight to my appointment since I was miserable.
-I wound up meeting Momfiend in the parking lot.
-We raced across town to dash into the doctor’s office at 2:01, only to find that Gretta had called, she was delayed in traffic.
+I made Liev’s appointment with E in attendance.
+We were stuck watching a video on immunizations, and I asked the nurse to skip it so we could make my 2:00 appointment with Gretta.
+It was a last-minute circus since Liev was fussy/crying after his shots, and E wanted to take him straight home, and I needed to go straight to my appointment since I was miserable.
+I wound up meeting Mom in the parking lot.
+We raced across town to dash into the doctor’s office at 2:01, only to find that Gretta had called.
+She was delayed in traffic.

-When I showed her my poor swollen breast, she gasped and called the doctor who immediately wrote me a prescription for strong antibiotics and a slip for an ultrasound at the hospital (the ultrasound will rule out a condition called a galactocele).
-I also received a prescription for yet another breast ointment, and the doctor dismissed my primary’s concerns over being allergic to Tyoma’s saliva.
+When I showed her my poor swollen breast, she gasped and called the doctor who immediately wrote a prescription for strong antibiotics and a slip for an ultrasound at the hospital (the ultrasound will rule out a condition called a galactocele).
+I also received a prescription for yet another breast ointment, and the doctor dismissed my primary physician’s concerns over being allergic to Liev’s saliva.
 When I went to the hospital for my ultrasound, I spent an hour struggling with the medical staff over scheduling concerns.
-Apparently, one simply doesn’t request a walk in for a breast ultrasound.
-After much aggravation and four phone calls to the doctor’s office, they scheduled me for an appointment first thing tomorrow–much better that late Wednesday afternoon!
+One simply doesn’t request a walk-in for a breast ultrasound.
+After much aggravation and four phone calls to the doctor’s office, they scheduled me for an appointment first thing tomorrow–much better than late Wednesday afternoon!

-I’ve spend the balance of the afternoon distracting myself on google, looking up “galactocele,” and preying that I don’t have to go in for surgery to have my breast drained.
-The idea of surgery horrifies me, especially since I squick out easily.
+I’ve spent the balance of the afternoon distracting myself on google, looking up “galactocele,” and praying that I don’t have to go in for surgery to have my breast drained.
+Surgery horrifies me, especially since I squick out easily.
 I’d have to hire someone to care for my healing wound, I swear!
-Fortunately, surgery is uncommon, and I haven’t had a fever so maybe it will go away with antibiotics.
-I do curse myself for not calling Gretta on Friday, I really thought that this would go away with heating pads and massage.
+Fortunately, surgery is uncommon, and I haven’t had a fever so that it might go away with antibiotics.
+I do curse myself for not calling Gretta on Friday.
+I thought this would go away with heating pads and massage.